 Elder Abuse Prevention Essay Contest

-In 2016 the Maine Council for Elder Abuse Prevention (MCEAP) and the GFWC Maine Federation of Women’s Clubs (GFWC Maine) began working together to raise awareness about elder abuse in Maine by co-sponsoring an elder abuse prevention essay contest for high schools students.
-In 2018 the Maine Council for Elder Abuse Prevention (MCEAP) and the General Federation of Women’s Clubs (GFWC Maine) received 93 scholarship contest entries responding to the questions “What is elder abuse and why does it matter to you?”
+In 2016, the Maine Council for Elder Abuse Prevention (MCEAP) and the GFWC Maine Federation of Women’s Clubs (GFWC Maine) began working together to raise awareness about elder abuse in Maine by co-sponsoring an elder abuse prevention essay contest for high schools students.
+This year, the Maine Council for Elder Abuse Prevention (MCEAP) and the General Federation of Women’s Clubs (GFWC Maine) received 94 scholarship contest entries responding to the questions “What is elder abuse and why does it matter to you?”

-At a press conference held on World Elder Abuse Awareness Day (June 15), MCEAP and GFWC Maine announced that Kelsey Wood, a student at Mt.
-Abram Regional High School in Franklin County was the statewide winner in the scholarship contest.
-Ms. Wood received $1,000.00 for the statewide prize.
+At a “virtual” conference held via Zoom on World Elder Abuse Awareness Day (June 15), MCEAP and GFWC Maine announced that Hali Goodwin, a student at Boothbay Region High School in Lincoln County was the statewide winner, as well as the winner in Lincoln County.
+Ms. Goodwin received $1,000.00 for the statewide prize.
 In addition to the statewide winner, each participating county selected a county winner who was awarded a modest prize.